Ms M. (Maiko) Meguro

 1000 BA Amsterdam

 Maiko Meguro joined the Amsterdam Center for International Law in September 2016.
 Her research focuses on international law making processes through the lenses of interaction between legal bindingness and normativity, and interaction between decision making process at domestic and international level.
 Her current research particularly focus on the decision making process of the Parties to the the United Nations Framework Convention on Climate Change(UNFCCC) in the light of the Paris Agreement.

-She also works for Ministry of Economy, Trade, and Industry of Japan* where she previously served as a deputy director specialized in international negotiations and legal matters.
+She also works for Ministry of Economy, Trade, and Industry of Japan where she previously served as a deputy director specialized in international negotiations and legal matters.
 During her time in office, she served for COP/CMP processes under theUNFCCC, Intergovernmental Panels of Climate Change(IPCC) and several investment related treaties including Trans-Pacific Partnership(TPP) and EU-Japan EPA.
-She also worked as a researcher at several institutions including the Energy Charter Treaty, Brussels. (*The opinions expressed in her articles are the author’s own and do not reflect the opinions of Government of Japan.)
+She also worked as a researcher at several institutions including the Energy Charter Treaty, Brussels.
+She is junior editor (theme developer on climate change and other environment, energy resource related topic) of the Oxford database for International Organizations (OXIO).

 Maiko has a LLM in Public International Law from the University of Amsterdam, and a Master's in International Relations(specialized in international law) from the University of Tokyo, Japan.